 3. Bullet and list your accomplishments.

-By bulleting 3-4 of your accomplishments, you will highlight your achievements in an easy-to-read format for the hiring manager.
+By bulleting three to four of your accomplishments, you will highlight your achievements in an easy-to-read format for the hiring manager.
 Provide the hiring manager with hard core facts by using numbers and percentages.
-An example of an accomplishment could be: “Exceeded quarterly sale quotas by 70% for X Pharmaceuticals by targeting well established start up physicians’ offices.”
+An example of an accomplishment could be: “Exceeded quarterly sale quotas by 70 percent for X Pharmaceuticals by targeting well established start up physicians’ offices.”

 4. Mention your online brand.

-If you happen to have a LinkedIn account or a blog, incorporate these in your cover letter.
-By including your own LinkedIn or blog account, you are letting the employer know that you are taking part of your time to professionally connect with people in your dedicated field.
+If you happen to have a social networking account or a blog, incorporate these in your cover letter.
+By including your own social media presence or blog account, you are letting the employer know that you are taking part of your time to professionally connect with people in your dedicated field.
 It will also show the employer that you are knowledgeable and that you have a genuine interest in your field and are socially technology savvy.
 If you are a member of a club, work as a volunteer at an organization, or take part in professional meetings, remember to mention those, too.

 5. Follow up.

 Follow up by using a timeframe to let the hiring managers know you are serious about meeting with them.
 Hiring managers are busy reviewing other applicants so it is important to keep your application at the top of their minds.
 Not following up can mean the difference of having an interview or not having one.